Trump and California go to war over clean cars

 “Every single one of these companies knows where the consumer is going and where the world is going ... the elimination of the internal combustion engine,” Newsom said.

 The auto emissions battle is just one front in a widening battle between the Trump administration and California’s Democratic administration.
-The White House and the leaders of the largest U.S. state have also locked horns over high-speed rail funding, border wall funding and immigration regulations.
+The White House and the leaders of the largest U.S. state by population have also locked horns over high-speed rail funding, building a border wall and immigration regulations.

 Trump has also moved to roll back other Obama-era climate change regulations California’s leaders support.